 A Sight to Behold is a one-of-a-kind Stickwork sculpture located along Riverwalk.
 The large-scale sapling sculpture officially opened with a ribbon-cutting ceremony in November 2015.
 It was built by internationally acclaimed sculptor Patrick Dougherty and numerous volunteers in a project commissioned by the Hillsborough Arts Council.

 The sculpture is located within a copse of trees near Riverwalk’s downtown entrance, by the Eno River Parking Deck.
-A map of the location is available for download.

 About the sculpture